milliCoulomb/tetraMOC/README.md

 Implements quadrature methods for numerical integration.

 - **Key Methods**:
-  - Compute Legendre polynomials and their derivatives.
+  - Compute Legendre polynomials, and their derivatives.
+  - Compute the roots of Legendre polynomials.
   - Generate Gauss-Legendre and Gauss-Chebyshev quadrature points and weights.

 ### GeometryUtils.hpp